Dual Track College Search Time Line

 - Continue with your academic plan!
 Remember you can make adjustments and changes at any time, and that every positive step gives you more good options!
 Keep challenging yourself and exploring your interests, you can still try new things!

 - Start your year off right by talking with your school counselor about the year ahead.
 Confirm that your courses will put you on the right track for college admission.
-Be sure to ask about test dates for the PLAN, ACT, and SAT.
+Be sure to ask about test dates for the SAT or ACT if you plan on taking a standardized test.
 You’ll need to register up to six weeks ahead of time.

 - Assess where you are in your college search.
-Begin to assess your academic, career and co-curricular interests.
+Begin to consider your academic, career and co-curricular interests.

 - Meet with college reps who visit your high school.
 Attend a college fair near you!